Sometimes people think a craving for a random food item like orange juice means you are lacking other nutrients.

 A major cause of liquid cravings is dehydration.

-You might be craving juice, coffee, milk, or orange juice because you’re dehydrated.
+You are craving juice, coffee, milk, or orange juice because you’re dehydrated.

 Your body knows that most liquids hydrate your body.
 However, not all liquids hydrate your body.
 For example if you drink coffee, the caffeine content cancels out the hydration effect from the water in the coffee.

-When your body is dehydrated, it’s natural for your body to start to crave liquids that it knows will give your body the water it desperately needs.
+When your body is dehydrated, it’s natural for your body to start to crave liquids.
+Your body craves liquids because it knows liquids will give your body the water it desperately needs.

 Orange juice is one of those liquids that does hydrate your body.
 So it’s perfectly normal for you to find yourself with a craving for orange juice, especially if you’re thirsty.